coq/coq/doc/tools/docgram/README.md

 as a separate production.
 (Doesn't work recursively; splicing for both `A: [ | B ]` and `B: [ | C ]` must be done in separate SPLICE operations.)

+`OPTINREF` - applies the local `OPTINREF` edit to every nonterminal

 `EXPAND` - expands LIST0, LIST1, LIST* ...
 SEP and OPT constructs into
 new non-terminals